 After tons of travel, I’ve created a comprehensive, mini first aid kit.
 This DIY first aid kit is quick and cheap to make plus has all the essentials.
 When you’re not traveling, throw it in your day bag for local adventures or keep it in your car so it’s always handy.

 Although you can buy a pre-packaged travel emergency kit, I recommend tailoring it to your specific needs.
 That way you’re 100% familiar with what’s in it ahead of time and have products you trust.

-Generally speaking, there are three different sets of items that should be in your travel first aid kit:
+Generally speaking, there are three sets of items that should be on your travel first aid kit list: